Industry:

 Role:

-First in-house end-to-end product designer (research, design, PRDs, issue/story prioritization)
+First in-house end-to-end product designer & de facto PM (research, design, PRDs, issue/story prioritization)

 Internal collaboration with: